amrheing/my_smart_home_devices/README.md

 # A list of my used devices in Smart Home with Home Assistant

+I write this to bring some knowhow to beginers and intrested people.
+They are a lot of youtube videos available, but a description howto build a SmartHome based on different vendors and techniques are not available.

+If you have questions during or after reading, feel free to contact me on facebook messanger or mail

+mailto:smarthome_for_all@amrhein.info

+Facebook: amrheing

+What i love at HomeAssistant is too merge all the differend sensors and actors together.

+Normally we use the HomeAssistant Compagnion App on our iPhones to controll the House.
+In addition we can use the SmartHome sith Siri and Google

+Therefore they is a HomePod and 2 Google minis in place.

-i use a raspberry 4 with an msata ssd with docker for HomeAssistant and deConz
+i use a raspberry 4 with an msata ssd and docker for HomeAssistant and deConz

 - Raspberry Pi 4 with 4GB Ram
 - Geekworm Raspberry Pi 4 mSATA Shield